Motorcycle License in MinnesotaCompare Motorcycle Insurance Rates in 3 Steps

 If you are from outside Minnesota and have a valid driver's license that has not expired within the last year, you may take the motorcycle knowledge test when you take the license knowledge test.
 If you already have a motorcycle endorsement, the motorcycle test may be waived, provided the previous state has a skills test comparable to that of Minnesota's.

-A Class D driver's license renewal is $21.50.
-Renewing your motorcycle endorsement costs an additional $13.Articles
+A Class D driver's license renewal is $26.50.
+Renewing your motorcycle endorsement costs an additional $13.Other Topics in This SectionCompare Motorcycle Insurance Rates in 3 Steps